BlameTroi/TxbIncludes/README.md

 After experimenting I settled on [`pforth`](https://www.softsynth.com/pforth/) ([repository](https://github.com/philburk/pforth/)).
 It builds on an ARM Mac and runs well.
+I've taken to running batch tests against `gforth` just to make sure I'm not drifting away from reasonable standards.

-The only obvious area of incompatibility is file inclusion and compilation.
-Includes nest and the `anew`/`include?` mechanism works well as a `#pragma once` alternative.
+~~The only obvious area of incompatibility is file inclusion and compilation.
+Includes nest and the `anew`/`include?` mechanism works well as a `#pragma once` alternative.~~

+REQUIRE looks as if it will handle the dependencies between included files properly.
+It has the advantage of being both easy and portable.
+At least between `pforth` and `gforth`.

+Unfortunately, reloading a test does not reload the files being tested.
+I will continue to seek a good solution.

 ## License